Pfizer and BioNTech Celebrate Historic First Authorization in the U.S. of Vaccine to Prevent COVID-19

 IMPORTANT SAFETY INFORMATION:

-- Vaccination providers must report Adverse Events in accordance with the Fact Sheet to VAERS at https://vaers.hhs.gov/reportevent.html or by calling 1-800-822-7967.
+Vaccination providers must report Adverse Events in accordance with the Fact Sheet to VAERS at [url="]https%3A%2F%2Fvaers.hhs.gov%2Freportevent.html[/url] or by calling 1-800-822-7967.
 The reports should include the words "Pfizer-BioNTech COVID-19 Vaccine EUA" in the description section of the report

 About Pfizer: Breakthroughs That Change Patients’ Lives